 The Outsiders: The Complete Novel is a remarkable coming-of-age story made with a talented cast and featuring beautiful cinematography (Stephen H. Burum).
 While I think it’s fair to say that the Director’s Cut doesn’t improve the film overall, there’s still the bones of a skilfully made yarn on show.
 It does lose its way (slightly) during the second half, largely due to the additions, but if you haven’t seen The Outsiders: The Complete Novel before it’s well worth your time.

-The 4k restoration of The Outsiders: The Complete Novel is released in UK cinemas on 15 October.
+The 4k restoration of The Outsiders: The Complete Novel is released in UK cinemas on 15 October and will be available on Collector’s Edition, Blu-Ray, DVD and on digital platforms from 8th November.